 - Timing is everything.
 When you eat is just as important as what you eat.
 Your body needs two to three hours to digest a regular meal such as breakfast or lunch before an athletic event, while a small snack such as a granola bar can be eaten 30 minutes to an hour in advance.
 Load up at meals but don't overeat, and keep snacks light as you get closer to game time.

 - Topping it off with milk.
 In addition to water, fat-free and low-fat milk also are smart ways to help young athletes meet their fluid needs.
 But that's not all.
-Just one cup of milk packs 15 to 24 percent of the protein most school-aged kids need in a day.
+Just one cup of milk packs 8 grams of protein per serving.
 It also delivers important nutrients of which most young athletes don't get enough, such as calcium, which is critical for building strong bones, transmitting nerve impulses, and helping muscles contract, as well as potassium for fluid balance.

 Eating right on gameday is your athlete's secret weapon for top-notch performance, whatever the sport.
 Here's a sample game day nutrition plan:

 - Pre-game breakfast.
 Gather together the family for a pre-game breakfast about three hours before the event.
-Serve sliced and lightly grilled potatoes paired with scrambled eggs and fruit such as berries along with calcium-fortified orange juice or fat-free milk for a nutritious pre-game meal.
+Serve sliced and lightly grilled potatoes paired with scrambled eggs and fruit such as berries along with calcium-fortified 100% fruit juice or fat-free milk for a nutritious pre-game meal.

 - Don't light-load or skip lunch.
 Many student athletes compete after school making lunch an essential fuel source.
-Lunch should be hearty and represent as many food groups as possible, including whole grains, lean protein, fruit, vegetables and low-fat dairy.
+Lunch should be hearty and include foods from as many food groups as possible, such as whole grains, lean sources of protein, fruit, vegetables and low-fat dairy.

 - During the game/practice.
 Make sure your child keeps hydrated before, during and after practices and competitions.
 Dehydration results when your child athlete fails to adequately replace fluid lost through sweating.
 Dehydration that exceeds 2 percent body weight loss harms exercise performance, so make sure your child is well hydrated throughout the game with small amounts of water.
 Remind your child to replace fluid losses after exercise with lots of water.
 Also look to foods such as bananas, potatoes and fat-free or low-fat yogurt or milk.
 They contain potassium and carbohydrates which are important to replenish after exercise.